Sirz89/anti-fraud-model/README.md

 # 🛡 Anti-Fraud Core — Data Fusion Contest

-Anti-fraud scoring solution: classifying bank transactions that were not confirmed by clients.
+Anti-fraud scoring solution for classifying bank transactions that were not confirmed by clients.

 **Result:** PR-AUC = **0.0931**
+**Competition Rank:** **224th place**

 ---

 ## 🎯 Task

 The bank needs to automatically classify transactions that clients **did not confirm** (🔴 — target class, fraud).

-The input consists of the transaction history of 100,000 clients over 1.5 years, divided into 4 time periods.
+The input consists of the transaction history of approximately 100,000 clients over 1.5 years, divided into several time periods.

 ### Task Details